alexsanyum/AS_Thesis_AMPSpiderSilk/README.md

 ~~~
 >et|\1_\2
 ~~~
+### Vector clipping
+In order to minimize the chance to culster unreleated sequences, we cut vector sequences in ESTs.
+For this, we develop an python scripts using jupyter notebook that align fasta sequences with insertion region of plasmids used in clonation.
 ## AMP database
 A databse of antimicrobial peptides was obtain from CAMP database.
 In this, peptides was searching looking for target organisms that spider silk was reported to inhibit.
 We recuperate four data sets for *Escherichia coli*, *Candida albicans*, *Staphylococcus aureus* and *Acinetobacter baumannii*.
 We looked for antimicrobial peptides that inhibit all these microorganisms.
 For this, we use the next command line tool.
 ~~~